 Best Used By: people with moderate to severe balance problems, mild-moderate upper extremity and moderate lower extremity weakness.
 Recommended for people who need assistance ambulating even short distances, such as bedroom to bathroom.

-Benefits: offer the most stability of all mobility aids.
+Benefits: offer the most stability of all mobility devices.
 Some models fold completely flat for storage or transportation.
 Some walkers can be turned around and placed over the toilet to provide a sturdy grab bar configuration to assist with standing.

 Drawbacks: Walking speed is slow.
 Rubber tips or skis provide much greater stability than wheels, but result in the need to completely lift the walker with each step (4 rubber tips, or 2 tips/2 skis or wheels) or slide the walker forward on the floor or carpet.
 Not designed for use on grass or uneven terrain, do not include a seat for resting.